 Storn White also from TerraVerde Energy presented on an Advanced Rate Structure Project funded by the National Renewable Energy Laboratory’s Solar Energy Innovation Network.
 In partnership with Peninsula Clean Energy and Lancaster Choice Energy this project is intended to deliver a replicable, scalable, and actionable DER rate structure tool that will allow CCAs to expedite and guide solar plus dispatchable storage DER deployment.
-The Center for Climate Protection has been involved as a partner in both of these projects.
+The Climate Center has been involved as a partner in both of these projects.

 Orange County CCA Update